Bill Liao: Venture capital

-In 2024, Liao joined Seed Healthcare as a member of its Advisory Board and Chair of its Investment Committee.
-Seed Healthcare is an early-stage venture fund focused on preventative care and early disease detection.
-In this role, Liao leverages his deep experience in healthtech and biotech to guide investment strategy, support emerging founders, and champion scalable innovations that improve patient access and health outcomes.
-His involvement reflects a continued commitment to mission-driven investing at the intersection of science, technology, and global health impact.
+In 2024, Liao joined Seed Healthcare, an early-stage venture fund focused on preventative care and early disease detection, as a member of its Advisory Board and Chair of its Investment Committee.

 Social entrepreneurship

 Alongside James Whelton, Liao founded CoderDojo in Ireland in 2011, a not-for-profit organisation that teaches children how to code.
 A champion of teaching children to code CoderDojo has spread to many countries, even getting a royal seal approval to coding clubs by Prince Andrew.

 He is Chair of Nominet UK's Social Tech Trust, a dedicated grant maker in socially motivated tech in the UK.
 Whilst acting as a trustee, Mr William Fu Wei Liao, for Nominet UK in 2013, CoderDojo (Hello World Foundation - now part of part of the Raspberry Pi Foundation) received the sum of £27,990 in grant support.

 He is also a CoderDojo mentor and he has participated as an investor and volunteer in The Hunger Project in Uganda, New York and Mexico.